Results 41 to 60 of 77

 2. Kickstater gained popularity in 2012, so of course you'll see a big rise in money pledged.
 This graph might be relevant by 2015 and even than you'll need to look at the average per game and not at the total pledged.

-Also, adjusting for inflation, those $10m are roughly $15m in modern money."Reason is the madness of the strongest"
+Also, adjusting for inflation, those $10m are roughly $15m in modern money.to wound the autumnal city.

 The problem is that Steam is excellent (most of the time, the client is still a piece of shit in some places but nevermind that) and Valve has built such a significant amount of goodwill with the community that they can get away with screwups that would result in crucifixion of other companies if they'd done the same thing.
 Case in point - people bitched that EA might ban or suspend people for chargebacks, but this policy is also true of Valve regarding Steam... something that everybody seemed to forget.
 For a competitor to beat Steam it'd need to be better than Steam... which is entirely impossible because Steam itself doesn't do anything special.
 It's just the first to find popular acceptance and is the largest.
 You can't do better than Steam because it's just a store with occasional sales.
 I don't know how to improve on that except to sell everything at a loss.